This topic describes how to create an iSCSI volume in the local block gateway console.

 - You have deployed the local block gateway console.

 - You have created an Object Storage Service (OSS) bucket.
-For more information, see
+For more information, see Create a bucket.

 Note Block gateways support OSS buckets of standard and infrequent access (IA) types.